 Discover how you can uncover both direct and indirect competition you’re up against, shape your strategy, and build a sustainable business for the future.

-Put simply, direct competition is any company that offers the same thing as you.
-They typically attract the same audience too.
+Direct competition refers to a company that offers the same product or service as you and also typically attracts the same target audience.
 For example, if you want casual American food on a Friday night, TGI Fridays or Applebees might fulfill your needs.
 Both restaurants offer the same product at similar price points.

 A secondary competition to consider is an indirect competitor, which refers to a business or outlying factor that offers different approaches for customers to reach the same goal.
 So you could go to TGI Fridays for a burger and fries, or order delivery via UberEats from a local burger place, or even pop open the grill and whip up something yourself — which probably healthier anyway.